101 Rent Boys: Reviews and responses

 Variety ran a mixed review by film critic Dennis Harvey, who argued that the men interviewed "are there more to be tallied than truly fathomed."
 He stated that the film's creators "deliver a slick, fussily stylized package that leaves no room for boredom" but should have delved more into the lives of the interviewees, with fewer hustlers being involved.
 However, Harvey considered several moments rather "memorable", citing for example a prostitute's description of a parent dying of a heroin overdose that went into detail about "feeling my soul float away" as a result.

 A brief mentioning of the film by the Chicago Reader described it as "gritty" and remarked on the frankness of the comments made by the hustlers.
 The film has received condemnation in the pages of the Encyclopedia of Prostitution and Sex Work, with 101 Rent Boys labeled in the book's first volume as being "an exploitative look" at the subject rather than an honest one.
 The book asserted that the overall style of the film gets set up in such a way as to "reduce the men to parodies".
 The works Chicken Ranch (1983) and Fetishes (1996) were highlighted as a contrast.

 Releases

 The film came out on the broadcast network Cinemax in August 2000.

 101 Rent Boys was released on Region 1 DVD on June 26, 2001.
 The DVD release has a feature where each of the interview subjects were left alone with the camera for five minutes to do whatever they choose.
 In this feature, several participants masturbate.

-A companion book, also called 101 Rent Boys, was released, featuring photos and excerpts from the interviews.